Learning Performance Maximizing Ensembles with Explainability Guarantees: Experiments

 \subsection{Hyperparameter Tuning}

 Hyperparameter tuning for all models is done using 4-fold cross-validation, with the exception of the neural network tuning which is done using the validation set.
-A grid search is done to select the best hyperparameters for each model with search values available in Tables \ref{table:appendix_tune_gb}, \ref{table:appendix_tune_gbt}, and \ref{table:appendix_tune_wrn}. \\ Each glass box and black box model is tuned on the full set of hyperparameters each time it is replicated.
+A grid search is done to select the best hyperparameters for each model with search values available in Section C of the Appendix. \\ Each glass box and black box model is tuned on the full set of hyperparameters each time it is replicated.
 The gradient boosting trees allocator models are retuned on the full hyperparameter set each time as well.
 The neural network allocator is not retuned however, and instead uses the optimal settings found in the fitting of the black box on each dataset.